Raj-Aryan-07/Dop_Escape/README.md

 ## Concept by Team "somehackathon"

 ## Engineered by Raj Aryan
 Note : This is my 1st time doing Vibe Coding.
 Hope this will work.
-No, guarentee for proper result of some things like Cognitive fatigue detection or the AI writer will work on availability of the ollama ai
+No, guarentee for proper result of some things like Cognitive fatigue detection or the AI writer will work on availability of the ollama ai.
+### The issues will be solved when v2.1.0 comes.